-I’ve recently serviced a couple of these four track cassette recorders.
+I’ve recently serviced a couple of Yamaha mt4x four track cassette recorders.
 Here I overview the process that I took and try to share info that I couldn’t easily find online myself.

 The images used are mostly from the restoration of a 100V machine I picked up on eBay.
-When I got it it was dead and extremely dirty inside and out.
+When I got it it wouldn’t power on and was very dirty inside and out.
 I have added images from another (240v) machine in some places to show differences or where I missed photographing something originally.

 Starting Point: Dead & Dirty MT4X

-Before you start unscrewing anything, you’ll want to make sure you’ve got a few things ready.
+Before unscrewing anything, you’ll want to make sure you’ve got a few things ready.
 I make sure I have the following available.

 - 2x Phillips Screwdrivers.
 A little one, and a bigger one.

 - Tweezers.
 I prefer to have both a bent and straight set on hand, but one will do.